Internet Security Advice

 - Some anti–virus programs incorporate anti–spyware protection, and will prevent standalone anti–spyware programs working.
 If you do install anti–spyware software, keep it up to date and run it frequently.

 - Be very careful about attaching any physical device to your computer.
 USB memory sticks, optical discs, and digital photograph frames have all been used to spread infections.
-The Windows Auto Play or Auto Run function helpfully allows infected devices to install nasty stuff on your computer automatically, as soon as you plug them in.
+The Windows Auto Play or Auto Run function helpfully allows infected devices to install nasty stuff on your computer automatically.
 So switch it off.
 The location varies on different versions of Windows: click the Windows button in the bottom left–hand corner of your computer screen, click ‘Control Panel’, and in the search box, type ‘auto run’ or ‘auto play’.
 Run an anti–virus scan on any new device.

 You should create external copies of all your important documents frequently, just in case your computer does get seriously infected and crashes.
 Once a virus wipes your computer’s hard drive, the information is usually gone for good.

 Before you get too paranoid, it’s worth noting that even Windows computers can be perfectly safe to use, as long as you are sensible.

 We recommend AVG anti–virus software, which is free for private, non–commercial users.

 Two reliable, free anti–spyware programs which we can recommend are:

 - SpyBot Search & Destroy, which can be downloaded from www.safer–networking.org;